geophydog/ABC/README.md

 ***

-## ABC: AmBient noise Cross-correlation
+## ABC: AmBient noise and Coda Cross-correlation
 - To extract empirical green's funcions from seismic ambient noise with seismic interferomatry.

 ***